Reformulating Power. A CAT approach to inequality and polarisation

 Further details regarding speakers can be found here: https://www.acat.org.uk/acat-events/30th-national-acat-conference/speakers

-The Conference Clinical Organisers; Sarah Cluley, Ranil Tan and Rajinder Dhanjal are in the process of confirming the final programme.
-The most up to date version can be found here:
+The Conference Clinical Organisers; Sarah Cluley, Ranil Tan and Rajinder Dhanjal have put together the following programme:

-Bookmark, our regular bookstall provider, will be providing a bookstall on Sunday and Monday, times to be confirmed.
+Bookmark, our regular bookstall provider, will be providing a bookstall on Sunday and Monday, times can be found in the programme and delegate email.

 For information regarding the venue please click here: